 Trouble swallowing – dysphagia – rarely occurs on its own.
-It usually accompanies some other condition which it is a symptom of.
-It most frequently occurs in older people, and those with brain or nervous system disorders, it can occur at all ages depending on the condition that causes it.
+It usually accompanies some other condition of which it is a symptom.
+It most frequently occurs in older people, and those with brain or nervous system disorders.
+It can occur at all ages depending on the condition that causes it.
 These conditions can include:

 - Developmental disabilities (more frequently seen in children)

 - Cancer of the head or neck tissues – tongue, thyroid, larynx, or even brain tumors